Using the Adobe Creative Cloud Packager

 If you click (Change) to the right of Package configurations, you'll get to the following screen.
 This screenshot is how the installers on the Campus Software Library are set up; your choices may be different:

-The next screen asks for UW-Madison's serial number, which UW-Madison IT staff can get by emailing email@example.com.
+The next screen asks for UW-Madison's ETLA serial number, which UW-Madison IT staff can get by emailing email@example.com.
 Please note that if you're making installers for Captivate or Presenter, you will need to enter the Captivate or Presenter serial number.

 The key validates with Adobe, then asks you to select a language:

 At the next screen, you choose what apps you want in your package.
 You can display and select older versions if you want by checking the Show archived versions checkbox.
 When you're done choosing apps, click the Build button and follow on-screen instructions while your package is created.